zrlio/sql-benchmarks/README.md

  `$` If you generate data from the parquet generator tool, then its schemas have a column name called `IntIndex`

-`test (-t)` can either execute an EquiJoin (default), readOnly, or the query 65 (q65) from the TPC-DS test suit.
+`test (-t)` can either execute an EquiJoin (default), readOnly, or the whole (tpcds) or a specific query from the TPC-DS test suit.
 For EquiJoin, the key to join on is specified by `-k` option.
 The default is `intKey`.
 If you generated data using ParquetGenerator, this key should be present. `-i` options set ups the input files.
 EquiJoin takes two comma separated list of files.
+TPC-DS tests takes the directory locaiton containing dataset.
-Query65 takes a directory where the TPC-DS data is present.
-ReadOnly test takes one file.
+ReadOnly test takes one or more files (with the same schema!).

 `Action (-a)` tells how the `test` should be executed.
 There are currently three options.
    * Count: call `count` on the result Dataset RDD.
 The format for this option is : `-a count`
    * Collect : call `limit(items)` and then `collect` on the result Dataset RDD.
 To collect 101 items:
     `-a collect,101`
-   * Save: save the result Dataset RDD to a file in a specific format.
+   * Save: save the result Dataset RDD to a file in a specific format (say csv).
 The format for this option is :
-   ` -a save,filename,format`
+   ` -a save,filename -of csv`

 [WARNING: No space between the arguments and commas]

-`WarmUp (-w)` does the same action (-a) as intended for the test command (-t) but on different input files.
+`WarmUp (-w)` does the same action (-a) as intended for the test command (`-t`) but on different input files.
 Its semantics are the same as the input files.
 It is meant to JIT the java code path and setup resources, if any.
-We recommend to use different files than the actual input files (-i) for warmup run to avoid any data/metadata caching issues.
+We recommend to use different files than the actual input files (`-i`) for warm-up run to avoid any data/metadata caching issues.

 ### Input and Output formats and options